 2. Yao Ming

-Yao Ming is a Chinese professional basketball player.
-Ming was the only non-US tallest basketball players in history to play for the National Basketball Association.
+Yao Ming was the first non-US Chinese tallest basketball players in history to play for the National Basketball Association.

 The commissioner of the NBA, David, stated Ming to be a talented and dedicated player.